German-Hanoverian Party: History

 The DHP was closely associated with Ludwig Windthorst, who used to be a minister in independent Hanover.
-Despite supporting and campaigning for the DHP, Windthorst never joined the party, and focused on building an all-Catholic coalition, becoming a co-founded of the Catholic Centre Party in the process.
-Once the Centre Party entered politics, the DHP cooperated with it; both parties were opposed to étatism and Prussian taxation, while also seeking a more decentralised German union and the preservation of confessional schools.
+Despite supporting and campaigning for the DHP, Windthorst never joined the party, and focused on building an all-Catholic coalition, becoming a co-founder of the Catholic Centre Party in the process.
+Once the Centre Party entered politics, the DHP cooperated with it; both parties were opposed to statism and Prussian taxation, while also seeking a more decentralised German union and the preservation of confessional schools.
 As such, the German-Hanoverian Party condemned the Kulturkampf and spoke in favour of Roman Catholic interests.
 As part of its cooperation with the SPD, the DHP also opposed the Anti-Socialist Laws, as many of the party members "felt a genuine obligation to protect the working class and thus found it expedient to cooperate with the SPD".
 The party deputies also opposed and criticised the colonial policies of Germany, voting against army expansions and condemning colonial expansion as the cause of diplomatic tensions with other colonial empires.

 The party suffered a severe decline in the early 20th century, as its "clerical-proletarian-agrarian coalition" began to break down.
 Industrial workers started flocking to the SDP as industrialisation progressed, while many landed proprietors and small businesses switched to the German Agrarian League.
 Lastly, the party also lost the support of local Roman Catholics as it severed its ties to the Centre Party in 1912.
 The main reason for the decline, however, was the transformation of Hanover from a rural nation into a heavily industrialised one, which eroded the party's overwhelmingly rural base.

 During the German Revolution of 1918–1919, the DHP advocated the implementation of a Free State of Hanover within the Weimar Republic, and launched a secondary coup during the Kapp Putsch in March 1920 with the aim of occupying government buildings in Hanover and declaring independence.
 While the coup ended in failure, it shocked public opinion, showing that even the DHP, which was regarded as "moderate separatist" party, was willing to risk violence and civil war under circumstances.
 Liberal and republican politicians also pointed out that "the authorities tasked with upholding the republican constitution were often anything but committed republicans", and were often trivializing and tolerating violence and coup threats from the right.
 The readiness of Guelph militias to battle the conservative Reichswehr caused an outpour of sympathy from the left—Hannover's Communists defended the DHP against accusations of treason by Social Democrats.
 It was also reported that Iwan Katz, the leading spokesman for the German far-left, was ready to assist the Guelphs during the coup if it had more success.